XvrTeo/Portfolio-Website/README.md

-# Week02-Challenge
+# Portfolio Website

 ## Description:

-Based on the user story and acceptance criteria, a portfolio website was created.
-This portfolio website is to provide potential employers information about me and the work that I've done.
-There are placeholders to the individual work links which I will update as the class moves along.
+A portfolio website has been created based on the user story and acceptance criteria.
+The purpose of this website is to showcase my work and provide potential employers with information about me.

 May 2023 - Updated with some content from my React portfolio found here: http://xvrteo.github.io/React-Portfolio